esi-neuroscience/esi-ntials/doc/readme/CONTRIBUTING.md

 # Contributer's Guide

-This is the place to tell potential contributors of your project what they need to do get started.
+This is the place to tell potential contributors of your project what they need to do to get started.
 Depending on the involved tech stack this might be a specific script they should execute or virtual environments to set up.

 You probably want to pay extra attention to making it as easy as possible to run